 The South Dakota Homestead Exemption

-If you file for bankruptcy in South Dakota, the very generous homestead exemption allows you to protect the entire value of your home, although there are acreage limits.
+If you file for bankruptcy in South Dakota, the generous homestead exemption allows you to protect the entire value of your home, although acreage limits exist.

-Homestead Exemptions Available in a South Dakota Bankruptcy
+How Much Is the Homestead Exemption in a South Dakota Bankruptcy?

-In South Dakota, you'll use South Dakota's state exemptions—the federal bankruptcy exemptions aren't available (some states allow residents to choose between the two sets).
+In South Dakota, you'll use South Dakota's homestead exemption to protect some or all of your home's equity.
+Although some states allow filers to use federal bankruptcy exemptions, South Dakota is not one of them.
 However, you can supplement South Dakota's state exemptions with the federal nonbankruptcy exemptions.

 South Dakota Homestead Exemption